juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

  # Part 2: Data Cleaning
-Create DataFrames from CSV files and use basic commands to manipulate them.
+Create DataFrames from CSV files and use basic commands to manipulate the data.
 Clean data using the DataFrame built-in commands.
 Manipulate data using DataFrame indexes.
 Describe the basic theory and calculations of returns using Pandas.